wudiziang/test/CaoGao/README.md

 This will generate a saved model in the given directory.

 ### Build image:

+The image would be used later to start the prediction service.

 `$ CARGO_SERVER=cargo.caicloud.io IMAGE_TAG=v1.0.2 make image`

 ### Start the grpc service:

-Copy the saved model and paste it in the image under the folder :
+Make a copy of the saved model in the image under the folder :

 `//caicloud/serving/examples/models/`